 Beginners to fishing lack the knowledge on all aspects of fishing.
 The complete guide for beginners to fishing will cover every part of starting fishing.
 The guide will cover choosing the proper tackle, baits, and how to find fish.
 The focus on basics will give an overall foundation to become a complete angler.
+This link will take you to common questions beginners ask frequently.

 The purpose of focusing on the basics is essential.
 Choosing a hook needs to be based on the species, bait, and how the bait is presented.
 The choices in lines have pros and cons.
 An angler must know which line is best for where and how they fish.
 The rods and reels encompass many pieces of information to make the right choice